gottacatchenall/ms_false_negatives/README.md

 simulation can be used to produce a null estimate of the false-negative rate as a function of total sampling effort (the total count of all individuals of all species seen).
-We show that positive associations in co-occurrence data can increase realized probability of false negatives, and demonstrate these positive associations are ubiquitous in network datasets.
+We show that positive associations in co-occurrence data can increase realized probability of false-negatives, and demonstrate these positive associations are ubiquitous in network datasets.
 We conclude by recommending that the simulation of sampling effort and species occurrence can and should be used to help design surveys of species interaction diversity [@Moore2016OptEco],